Snowbird

 a way with (C)you.

-Learn "Snowbird" on piano — perfect for absolute beginners.
-Large color-coded notes show you exactly which keys to press.
+Learn "Snowbird" on piano with easy notes — perfect for absolute beginners.
+Large color-coded note names show exactly which keys to press.
 No music reading required.
 Key of C, 140 BPM.

 Teacher’s notes